pkprotoplasm/greedierbutt/README.md

 # Greedierbutt
 This is a repository containing all of the code of the greedierbutt.com website.

 The frontend is written in python using the flask framework.
 The database is stored in MariaDB/MySQL.
-The backend is a small collection of bash scripts run by cronjob, which will call python scripts to pull scores from Steam leaderboards, fetch player profiles from Steam API, and calculate ranks and leaderboards.
+The backend is built with the celery job management framework, which will call APIs and update database rows asynchronously.

 ## How to use this repository
 Check the files out to your local machine.
 While the code uses python, some of it assumes a Linux or other Unix-like machine is the host.